-Please have a careful read of the official 2018 national AIMSC model solar car regulations above.
-The Tasmanian competition will run according to these for the most part and participants should become familiar with the entire document.
+Please have a careful read of the official 2019 AIMSC model solar car regulations above.
+The Tasmanian competition will run in accordance with these for the most part and participants should become familiar with the entire document.

-A few important modifications have however been introduced by the Tasmanian Committee to make for a simpler state competition.
-Teams selected to compete at the nationals in Sydney will then be assisted to comply with the AIMSC regulations in full.
+A few changes have been introduced by the Tasmanian Committee to make for a simpler state competition.
+Only teams selected to compete at the nationals will then need to comply with the AIMSC regulations in full.

 There is no limit to the number of cars a school can enter.
 The Tasmanian event does not have a maximum of 32 entries and is held on a single day of competition.
 A group of 2 or more students is permitted to enter multiple cars as long as each entry can be assigned at least one unique student.
 Teamwork and helping one another out is encouraged.